Peter Dovbush

 Complex Var.
 Elliptic Equ.
 65(5), 796–800 (2020).
 DOI

-The aim of this paper is to give a proof of Zalcman’s Rescalling Lemma in Cn\mathbf{C}^{n}.
+The aim of this paper is to give a proof of Zalcman’s Rescalling Lemma in Cn\mathbb{C}^{n}.

 On normal families of holomorphic functions